VanMobile/vm-kb/outreach/benefitsAnalysis.md

 ## client benefits
-- of running deals through vanmobile increase mobile engagement increase customer engagement
+- of using the vanmobile service

+increase mobile engagement

+increase customer engagement

 getting for free the support team behind the developer